 Pupil Premium Allocation and Its Impact on Attainment of Pupils at Sunnyfields Primary School

 Local Authorities are responsible for Looked After Children in care and will make payments to schools and academies where an eligible looked after child is on roll.
-The amount allocated to school is £1900 per child for post Looked After Children.
-The Virtual Headteacher decides on the allocation funding schools will received for current Looked After Children.
+The amount allocated to school is £2345 per child for post Looked After Children.

-Schools will receive Early Years Pupil Premium from April 2015.
+School, also, receives Early Years Pupil Premium for every disadvantaged 3 and 4 year old child.
 This funding is designed to narrow the attainment gap between young children from low-income families and their peers, setting them on a path to a more successful future.
-Schools are given approximately £310 per child for every disadvantaged 3 and 4-year-old child.
+Schools are given approximately 53p per eligible child per hour.

 It is for schools Leadership team and governors to decide how the Pupil Premium is spent.
 At Sunnyfields Primary School we implement a range of strategies and interventions which can improve the progress and attainment of pupils and remove any potential barriers to inequalities.